learncodebygaming/pydirectinput/README.md

 * Adding Scancode input functions that allow lower level access to SendInput's abstractions
 * Adding support for multi-monitor setups via virtual resolution
 * Adding support for swapped primary mouse buttons
+* Adding duration support for mouse functions
+* Adding sleep calibration for mouse duration
+* Adding automatic disabling of mouse acceleration for more accurate relative mouse movement
 * Increase documentation

 **This library uses in-line type annotations that require at least Python version 3.10 or higher and there are no plans to make the code backwards compatible to older Python versions!**